US Lecce: Three years in Serie A (2003–2006)

 In 2004, under Delio Rossi, who had been managing the club since 2002, Lecce achieved an impressive result, reaching a high-point of tenth despite a poor first half of the season.
-Famous performances include two sensational victories in a row, first against Italian giants Juventus 3–4 in Turin (the first ever win at the Stadio Delle Alpi for Lecce) and then against Internazionale 2–1 at the Stadio Via del Mare.
+Famous performances include two consecutive sensational victories, first against Italian giants Juventus 3–4 in Turin (the first ever win at the Stadio Delle Alpi for Lecce) and then in the Stadio Via del Mare against Internazionale, 2–1.

 In 2004–05, coach Zdeněk Zeman oversaw a highly attack-minded team that scored plenty of goals.
 Lecce ended the year again finishing tenth, putting in the spotlight talents like Valeri Bojinov and Mirko Vučinić.
 The team had the second-best attack with 66 goals (Juventus came first with 67) and the worst defence, with 73 goals conceded.
 This is a record, as for the first time the team with the worst defence managed to survive in the history of Serie A.

 The 2005–06 season was a continual struggle for Lecce.
 The club changed its manager two times (Silvio Baldini for Angelo Adamo Gregucci and in January 2006 youth team coach Roberto Rizzo, supported by goalkeeper coach Franco Paleari, for Baldini).
 The numerous managerial moves could not turn Lecce's fortune as they were relegated with a few games to spare and ended the season in 19th place.
 In June 2006, Giovanni Semeraro returned at the helm of the club after nine months.
 The club re-appointed Zdeněk Zeman as manager, just one year after he left the club.

 Lecce was unable to avoid relegation from Serie A, despite some initial hope due to the Serie A match-fixing scandal.